 The Provost and the Vice Provost for Institutional Equity and Diversity will review the Strategic Action Plans, the activity reports submitted each year, and the progress reports submitted every five years.
-The Provost should determine whether the units have reasonable target goals and are making reasonable progress toward those goals.
-The Provost can take whatever actions the Provost deems appropriate to reinforce success of units that have made progress in their diversity efforts and to bolster efforts by units that are having difficulty making progress toward their goals.
+The Provost, in consultation with the individual units, will determine whether the units have reasonable target goals and are making reasonable progress toward those goals.
+The Provost will use established personnel/governance policies and practices to reinforce success of units that have made progress in their diversity efforts and to bolster efforts by units that are having difficulty making progress toward their goals.

 In addition to the review of University efforts on diversity by the Provost and Vice Provost, all members of the University community are collectively accountable to one another as we progress in our diversity initiatives.
-Yearly public disclosure of our progress, achievements, and challenges will provide an important accountability mechanism.
-In addition, the University should provide venues to reinforce success and publicly acknowledge those individual and organizational innovative efforts that lead to lasting positive change.
+Yearly public disclosure of our progress, achievements, and challenges, as well as of all budgetary resources employed, will provide an important accountability mechanism.
+In addition, the University will provide venues to reinforce success and publicly acknowledge those individual and organizational innovative efforts that lead to lasting positive change.